MSUSEL/msusel-pique-bin/README.md

 PIQUE is not yet added to the Maven central repository, so this project will need to be [built](#building) and installed (via Maven) before it can be used as a library.
 ___
 ## Tools
-These will be automatically packaged with the PIQUE-Bin repository and .jar file, or installed through python/docker.
+These will be automatically installed through python/docker when PIQUE-Bin is run.

 - [YARA](http://virustotal.github.io/yara/) and the [Yara-Rules repository](https://github.com/Yara-Rules/rules)
 - [CVE-Bin-Tool](https://github.com/intel/cve-bin-tool)